The following comes from the first edition of the Echowan, published in 1929.

 And grow forever and forever in —

 Thanks to the efforts of Don Schimmel and donations by the High School and many individuals, the St. Louis Park Historical Society has an almost complete collection of Echowans.
-The only modern volume we are missing is from 2005.

 From 1923 to 1928 the volumes are merely books of photos, not yearbooks as we know them.